“We are what we repeatedly do. Excellence then is not an act but a habit.” – Aristotle

 But I used to be heavily situated in an unhealthy lifestyle, like so many Americans today.

-I was 25 pounds overweight and my cholesterol was 245.
-I was constantly low energy, fatigued, irritable, sluggish, and unhappy.
-I felt fat, idle, and old.
+At one point I was 25 pounds overweight and my cholesterol was 245.
+I was constantly fatigued, irritable, sluggish, and unhappy, which made me feel fat, idle, and old.
 My doctor reviewed my life expectancy charts, and I instantly came face to face with my own mortality.

 I left my doctor’s office ready for a drastic change.